tasnim-mohammd/StackInfo-design/README.md

 ### Filter Options
 - **Language:** Filter companies based on preferred languages.
 Users can choose one or more options.
 - **Technologies:** Customizable filter allowing users to select one or more specific technologies of interest.
-- **Cities:** Explore companies based on city names, choose specific cities from a pre-defined list, or search by city.
+- **Cities:** Explore companies based on city names, choose specific cities from a pre-defined list or search by city.

 ### Evaluation System
 Users can rate the application and provide feedback categorized as satisfactory, unsatisfactory, or excellent.